 How do I log into the activity account from my own computer with Kerberos?

-If your personal machine has Kerberos support, you can directly access the activity account from any network once you have obtained a Kerberos ticket granting ticket.
+If your personal machine has Kerberos support, you can directly access the activity account once you have obtained a Kerberos ticket granting ticket.

 For example, on Linux or MacOS, type the following commands in a terminal (replace username with your own account and activityaccount with the name of the activity account):